The ISWC

-The ISWC is part of the CIS plan (Common Information System) which CISAC - the International Confederation of Societies of Authors and Composers - has developed in order to respond to the needs for information in the digital age.
+The ISWC is part of the CIS plan (Common Information System) which CISAC (International Confederation of Societies of Authors and Composers) has developed in order to respond to the needs for information in the digital age.

 Yes, the ISWC has been approved by ISO (International Organization for Standardization).
 An official document defines how the ISWC should be structured, as well as the rules governing its issuance and application.